jgoldm01/SwolemateApp/README.md

 **Algorithms**
-* match people with similar criterion.
+* match people with similar criterion
 	Each criterion has a weighted value, and calculates weighted euclydian distance between users.
 Whenever the calculated distance is less than a certain constant, the users are displayed on each others' match-screens.